ethereum/EIPs/EIPS/eip-draft_revert_opcode.md

 The `REVERT` instruction is introduced at `0xfd`.
 Execution is aborted and state changes are rolled back.

-It expects two stack items, the top item is the `memory_length` followed by `memory_offset`.
+It expects two stack items, the top item is the `memory_offset` followed by `memory_length`.
 Both of these can equal to zero.
 The cost of the `REVERT` instruction equals to that of the `RETURN` instruction.

 In case there is not enough gas left to cover the cost of `REVERT` or there is a stack underflow, the effect of the `REVERT` instruction will equal to that of a regular out of gas exception.